alaynamead/popup_poplar_reaction_norms/README.md

 All scripts are R markdown files.

+To recreate an R environment with package versions used here, the the renv.lock file is included in the 'code' directory.
+See details for using the renv package [here](https://rstudio.github.io/renv/articles/renv.html).

 ## climate_PCA_garden_provenance_historic_future.Rmd

 PCA of climate data for both provenance sites (including historic and future climates) and garden sites (yearly climates from 2020-2023).